may55/Spoj-Submissions-Recovery/README.md

 # Spoj_Extractor
-This is a python script, which extract all submitted codes of SPOJ
+This is a python script, which extracts all submitted codes of SPOJ

 ## Installation